HasanMothaffar/Sharekni-Backend/README.md

 Read more about throttling (login throttling in the authentication docs laravel)

-- Learn about Laravel's authorization policies in order to ensure that users can only delete records that they have entered.
-- Figure out whether the project requires the 'like' or 'wishlist' functionality.
 -   Refactor database model relationships.
+-   Discuss the 'expiry_date' filters.
+-	Use the prunable trait in the product model to delete expired products
+-   Handle images